-As a teacher, Dr. Curtis has taught at the University of Evansville, the Music School of the Orquesta Sinfónica, Catholic University of America and at George Mason University.
+As a teacher, Dr. Curtis has taught at the University of Evansville, the Music School of the Orquesta Sinfónica, Catholic University of America, Levine Music School and at George Mason University.
 He has organized the Historic Trumpet Division of the National Trumpet Competition from 2004 to 2009.
 He has led clinics at the National Trumpet Competition, Cleveland State University, the Maryland Early Brass Festival, Indiana University, the University of Alabama, and Murray State University.
 He also has written articles for the International Trumpet Guild Journal and the Historic Brass Society Newsletter.
+He is a certified Suzuki Trumpet teacher.

 Critics have praised Stanley across the country: